-Both the FY2022 Administration's request and the Housepassed bill seek to increase funding for most programs over FY2021 enacted levels.
-For wild horse and burro management, the Administration requested \$152.6 million and the House approved \$162.1 million; the FY2021 enacted level was \$115.7 million.
+For wild horse and burro management, the Administration requested \$152.6 million, the House approved \$162.1 million, and the SCMD contained \$151.6 million; the FY2021 enacted level was \$115.7 million.
 The number of wild horses and burros on BLM lands is 86,189, more than triple the appropriate management level (AML)-the level that the range can support, as determined by BLM-of 26,785.
-An additional 50,030 animals are being managed by BLM off-range.
-The FY2022 increase would be for the Administration's plan to achieve AML and includes \$11.0 million for fertility control research and administration, according to the House Appropriations Committee.
+An additional 56,676 animals are being managed by BLM off-range.
+The FY2022 request included increases for actions to achieve AML, including increased wild horse and burro removal from the range, holding in off-range facilities, and fertility control.

-For wildlife and aquatic habitat management, the Administration requested \$237.0 million and the House approved \$232.7 million; the FY2021 enacted level was \$188.5 million.
-Increases were included for enhancing lands cape function and connectivity, partly to address climate change, and improving water quality and quantity.
+For wildlife and aquatic habitat management, the Administration sought \$237.0 million, the House approved \$232.7 million, and the SCMD contained \$219.8 million; the FY2021 enacted level was \$188.5 million.
+Portions of the Administration's requested increase were intended for threatened and endangered species and for enhancing landscape function and connectivity.

-For energy and minerals management, the Administration requested \$248.9 million and the House approved \$241.2 million; the FY2021 enacted level was \$198.6 million.
-Increases were included for remediation in the Naval PetroleumReserve, Alaska, of "Alaska legacy wells" left by the U.S. Navy and the U.S. Geological Survey; remediation in several states of "orphaned" oil and gas wells, which have no liable party and insufficient bond coverage for plugging and reclamation; restoration of mineral material sites; and development of renewable energy, including establishment of renewable energy coordination offices.
+For energy and minerals management, the Administration requested \$248.9 million, the House approved \$241.2 million, and the SCMD contained \$243.5 million; the FY2021 enacted level was \$198.6 million.
+The FY2022 request proposed increases for activities such as oil and gas management; remediation of "Alaska legacy wells"; and development of renewable energy, including establishment of renewable energy coordination offices.